RLOpenCatalyst/cc-doc/source/features.rst

 Role based access to BOT's
 --------------------------

-CommandCenter facilitate the roll based access permissions to the BOT's.Based on logged in user roles and previleges system will display the BOT's to the user for which he is entitled to run.Level 0,Level 1 are the two levels defined in the CommandCenter.You can extend the levels based on need.
+CommandCenter facilitates the role-based access permissions to the BOT's.
+Based on the level defined for the logged-in user, the system will display the BOTs to the user which he is entitled to run.
+Level 0, Level 1 are the two levels defined in the CommandCenter.
+You can extend the levels based on need.

-BOT's availability for L0 user :
+BOTs availability for L0 user :

 .. image:: images/Level0User.JPG

-BOT's availabity for L1 user :
+BOTs availability for L1 user :

 .. image:: images/Level1User.JPG